-Employment of economists is projected to grow 13 percent from 2020 to 2030, faster than the average for all occupations.
+Employment of economists is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.

-About 1,600 openings for economists are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 1,400 openings for economists are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retiring.